Lockdown latest – a summaryBack to top

 How is Coronavirus affecting Riverside?

 As an organisation, we’re having to make big changes so we can deliver essential services safely, keep customers and staff safe whilst facing staff shortages.
-This means we’ve had to reduce or delay services such as repairs but also provide additional support for vulnerable customers who are elderly, homeless or ill.
+This means we’ve had to reduce or delay services such as repairs but also provide additional support for customers who need it most – those who are elderly, homeless or ill.
 As things change, we’ll keep updating our customers with new information about our services.

 How does this affect my service charges?